EUDR Compliance: Achieving a Deforestation-Free Supply Chain

 • Relevant Commodities: cattle, cocoa, coffee, oil palm, rubber, soya and wood.

-• Relevant Products: products derived from relevant commodities including meat, leather, chocolate, glycerol, pneumatic tyres, soya-bean oil, wood furniture, newspapers, and books.
+• Relevant Products: products derived from relevant commodities including meat, leather, chocolate, glycerol, pneumatic tyres, soya-bean oil and wood furniture.

-Products in the scope of the regulation are detailed in Annex 1 by the custom codes.
+Products in the scope of the regulation are detailed in by the custom codes.
 After 2 years of the regulation coming into force, the custom codes will be reviewed.

-As an example, those referring to Leather are:
+As an example, custom codes referring to leather are:

 CN Code